 Submitting a request for a reasonable meal plan accommodation does not guarantee a specific accommodation.
 Additionally, meal plan exemptions generally are only for documented disabilities and/or conditions that are medically necessary and that cannot be accommodated by the College’s food service vendor.
 Except in rare situations, this first includes developing a Food Management Plan outlining the reasonable accommodation with the SASS Office, with Kenyon’s food service vendor providing the necessary accommodation.
 Students must complete the meal plan accommodation request process and receive approval before engaging in any behaviors related to the requested meal plan accommodation.

-Students must complete and submit a Meal Plan Accommodation Request Form (PDF) to the SASS Office.
-When the disability and/or need for accommodation is not obvious, students may also be asked to have a treating healthcare provider complete and submit a Meal Plan Accommodation Verification Form (PDF) to the SASS Office.
+Students must complete and submit a SASS Accommodate Intake Survey in the Accommodate system.
+When the disability and/or need for accommodation is not obvious, students may also be asked to have a treating healthcare provider complete and submit a Meal Plan Accommodation Verification Form to the SASS Office.
+The student will upload this form into their document tab within the Accommodate system, email to SASS@kenyon.edu, or drop off the form at the SASS Office.
 This form provides the SASS Office with reliable documentation that the student has a disability.
 Documentation must also show that the requested accommodation is necessary to provide them with equal access to the College’s meal plan and/or facility; in addition, there must be an identifiable relationship, or nexus, between the requested accommodation and their disability.
 The treating health care provider completing the form must specialize in a field consistent with the diagnosis, as well as be familiar with the student’s disability and the necessity for the requested accommodation.
 To avoid any conflict of interest, documentation must be provided by a non-family healthcare provider.

 If the Director of SASS, in consultation with a medical professional from the Health and Counseling Center, as well as staff members from the College’s food service vendor and Office of Residential Life, find that a requested meal plan accommodation is not necessary and/or unreasonable, the student may file a written appeal with the Dean of Students within five (5) business days of the denial.
 The appeal will be considered only on the basis of written materials, information and/or documentation only.